Håvard Solås Taugbøl

 Håvard Solås Taugbøl (born 20 August 1993) is a Norwegian cross-country skier.

 He competed in four events at the 2011 European Youth Olympic Winter Festival, then three events at both the 2012 and 2013 Junior World Championships, winning a bronze and a silver medal in the relay.

-He made his World Cup debut in December 2013 in the Davos sprint, also collecting his first World Cup points with a 21st place.
+He made his World Cup debut in December 2013 in the Davos sprint, also collecting his first World Cup points with 21st place.
 In his next World Cup outing, in March 2014, he finished 11th in the Lahti sprint.
 In 2014–15 he improved to a 7th place in December 2014 in Davos and 4th place in March 2015 in Lahti, both in sprints.

 He represents the sports club Lillehammer SK.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).

 Olympic Games

 Distance reduced to 30 km due to weather conditions.